 To turn new and casual customers into long-term loyalists, merchants need to prioritize customer service as much as their products.
 According to Forrester, customers who chat with a brand are 3X more likely to convert and have a 10-15% higher average cart value1.
 On the flip side, if a question arises during the online shopping experience, 57% will abandon their cart if questions are not answered quickly2.
 That’s why leading online storefronts deploy Shopify chatbots to provide convenient, effortless and quick resolutions to questions that arise along the entire customer journey.

-The 8 Best Shopify Stores That Use Chatbots for Customer Service
+The 8 Best Shopify Stores That Use Customer Service Chatbots

 When you look at some of the most successful Shopify stores, there’s a common theme: they offer chat for customer service.
 In addition to innovative products and impeccable websites, these stores prioritize their customer service.